The shining beacons of women who can do it all

 “Essentially no two women are the same and will have very different needs, ideas and expectations of themselves,” she says.

 “In saying this, the representation of some people in the media and on social media (including celebrities) can set unrealistic expectations for most women who don’t have access to the same resources, such as time, funds and professional support.”

-Hard says that this can negatively impact on a woman’s sense of self as well as negatively influence their experiences of being a new mother.
+Hard says that this can negatively impact a woman’s sense of self as well as their experiences of being a new mother.

 “Figure out what’s important to you”

 So what advice does Hard offer?
 “Think about your priorities and values,” she says.
 “Do you need to be working up to and after the birth to keep your own sense of self?
 What are the values you want to uphold as a mother?
 How do you want to parent?”

 “All these questions will help you to figure out what’s important to you as a mother and as a person and can help guide your choices.”
 Hard also says to consider the filtering aspect of media and recognise the “staged reality” of many images and stories being shared.